Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

 \subsubsection{Transformer}

-Transformer is an effective deep learning architecture based on self attention mechanism \cite{vaswani2017attention}\cite{liu2021swin}. we take advantage of the encoder part of the transformer model because the purpose of our task is classification.
-The Transformer-based model we used mainly consists of three parts: input embedding, positional encoding, and attention module.
+Transformer is a DL network characterized by the self-attention mechanism \cite{vaswani2017attention}\cite{liu2021swin}.
+Transformer models are generally composed of an encoder and a decoder.
+We only take advantage of the encoder part because the purpose of our task is classification.
+The Transformer-based model we used mainly consists of three modules: the input embedding module to diminish the input dimension and extract initial features, the positional encoding module to learn positional information which is then added to the embedding vector, and the attention module to explore associations between information at different locations and assign weights to them.

-\begin{itemize} \item Input embedding: The input embedding applies 1D-CNN layer to the raw EEG signals to reduce the input dimension and extract preliminary features. \item Positional encoding: The positional encoding is used to extract positional information which is then added to the input embedding \cite{lee2018pre}. \item Attention module: The attention module consists of two components: the multi-head attention and the feed-forward network.
-For the multi-head attention, the query, key, and value vectors (Q, K and V) \cite{vaswani2017attention} are generated by multiplying the input by the learned weight matrices $W_q$，$W_k$ and $W_v$.
-The attention values are calculated as below:

-where $d_k$ is defined as the embedding dimension.
-For the feed-forward network, two FC layers is used to extract deeper information by mapping the data to a high-dimensional space first and then back to the low-dimensional space. \end{itemize}